naughtygopher/errors/README.md

 5. Helper functions to generate each error type
 6. Helper function to get error Type, error type as int, check if error type is wrapped anywhere in chain

-In case of nested errors, the messages (in case of nesting with this package's error) & errors are also looped through the full chain of errors.
+In case of nested errors, the messages & errors are also looped through the full chain of errors.

 ### Prerequisites